-c.
-Standing Committees shall be established or discontinued only by amendment of the School of Medicine By-Laws.
-The two exceptions are the Standing Committee on Appointments, Promotion and Tenure, and the Standing Committee on Budget, Finance, and Compensation whose existence is mandated by the Faculty Handbook.
-Ad hoc committees shall not be appointed that duplicate or substantially overlap with the missions and charges of the Standing Committees.
-The Faculty Council shall have the authority to amend the representative composition (e.g., by number, rank, department, or institution) of standing committees and the length of terms of office of the members, and shall nominate candidates for committee membership.
-The regular members of the Faculty of Medicine shall vote upon the nominees and shall elect the majority of voting committee members.
-Members of any standing committee may be appointed by the dean in accordance with the prescribed structure of each such committee.
-The number of appointed voting members shall be less than the number of elected voting members.
-The standing committees shall be reviewed by the Faculty Council at least once every five years.
-Standing committees may present proposed changes to their own charge for consideration by the Faculty Council.
+Council.
+Prior to being voted upon by Faculty Council, the Bylaws Committee shall review these charges to ensure compliance with these Bylaws and the Faculty Handbook.
 In the event that an elected member of a standing committee of the faculty resigns during the term, the Nomination and Elections Committee of the Faculty Council shall appoint a replacement.
 The first choice should be the faculty member who received the next highest number of votes in the most recent election for this committee position.
 Should that individual be unwilling or unable to serve, the Nomination and Elections Committee shall appoint an alternate of its choosing to the committee.
 In either case, this appointee may stand for election to the committee for the remainder of the term of the resigning member at the next regularly scheduled faculty election.

-d.
-The dean shall be a member of all standing committees ex officio and may be the chair of any such committee if so appointed by the chair of the Faculty Council with the approval of the Faculty Council.
+- d.
+The dean shall be a member of all standing committees ex officio.
 Persons holding the office of assistant, associate, or vice dean may be regular members of any of these committees.
 Standing committees may include members holding the office of assistant, associate, or vice dean, as long as their number does not exceed 25% of the membership.
-The exception to this rule is the Committee on Medical Education, which may include members holding the office of assistant, associate, or vice dean, as long as their numbers do not exceed 40% of the membership.
-Persons holding the office of assistant, associate, or vice dean may not be committee chairs, but may be executive officers of these committees.
-Membership rosters of all standing committees shall be published annually.
+The exception to this rule is the Committee on Medical Education, for which the number of members holding the office of assistant, associate, or vice dean, shall not exceed 40% of the membership.
+Persons holding the office of assistant, associate, or vice dean may not chair a Standing Committee of the Faculty.
+Membership rosters of all standing committees shall be published on the SOM website and updated annually by July 1 or when a change in the roster occurs. - e.

-e.
 Any action taken in the name of a standing committee shall be made by majority vote.
-All members of a committee shall be supplied with minutes of the meetings of the committee and with copies of official recommendations of the committee.
+All members of a committee shall be supplied with minutes of the meetings of the committee and with copies of official recommendations of the committee. - f.

-f.
 The meetings of all standing committees shall be open to all members of the faculty except for those of the Admissions Committee, the Committee on Students, and the Committee on Appointments, Promotions and Tenure.
 Chairs of other committees may declare a meeting or part of a meeting closed to faculty attendance only if confidential personnel matters are to be discussed.